-As described in Section 13.7.2.4, the default TC identity scheme is vulnerable to a middleman attack.
+As described in Section 11.7.2.4, the default TC identity scheme is vulnerable to a middleman attack.
 However, there are more secure identity schemes available, including PC, IFF, GQ and MV.
 These schemes are based on a TA, one or more trusted hosts and some number of nontrusted hosts.
-Trusted hosts prove identity using values provided by the TA, while the remaining hosts prove identity using values provided by the state and on that host.
-The name of a trusted host is also the name of its subgroup and also the subject and issuer name on its trusted certificate.
+Trusted hosts prove identity using values provided by the TA, while the remaining hosts prove identity using values provided by the subject and issuer name on its trusted certificate.
 The TA is not necessarily a trusted host in this sense, but often is.